John Sex: Career

-In 1984, John made a cameo appearance in The Cars' music video Hello Again, directed by Warhol.
+In 1984, Sex made a cameo appearance as a snake dancer in The Cars' music video for Hello Again, directed by Andy Warhol.

-For the 1986 gay pride march in New York City, he organized and helped build a float called the Go-Go Stars float which had go-go dancers from various night clubs go-go dancing on it.
+For the 1986 gay pride march in New York City, he organized and helped build a float called the Go-Go Stars, which had go-go dancers from various night clubs dancing on it.
 He performed "Hustle with My Muscle" in the 1988 film Mondo New York.
 His last public performance was at the Club Mars in New York in 1989.
-He recorded a four-song E.P. for Sire Records, produced by Mark Kamins and Ivan Ivan, as well as 12" singles and music videos for his songs "Rock Your Body" and "Hustle with My Muscle" and "Bump and Grind It", the latter of which were produced by video artist Tom Rubnitz.
+He recorded a four-song EP for Sire Records, produced by Mark Kamins and Ivan Ivan, as well as 12" singles and music videos for his songs "Rock Your Body" and "Hustle with My Muscle" and "Bump and Grind It", the latter produced by video artist Tom Rubnitz.
 "Hustle with My Muscle" and "Bump and Grind It" were released as an A and B side single and this was one of only two releases on Varla Records, a label specializing in alternative New York artists.

 Sex's trademark was his long, blond hair which stood straight up, and which he claimed was kept erect by a combination of Dippity-do, Aqua Net, egg whites, beer, and semen.
 He also dressed in flamboyant costumes.
 He owned a python named Delilah that was often included in his cabaret act.
 Sometimes, he would leave the python on stage and come down into the audience and wrestle with patrons of the club.